Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 -  The resource of **Output_Area_2011_to_Builtup_Area_Subdivision_to_Builtup_Area_to_Local_Authority_District_to_Region_December_2011_Lookup_in_England_and_Wales.csv** comes from the Open Geography portal( http://geoportal.statistics.gov.uk/datasets/output-area-2011-to-built-up-area-sub-division-to-built-up-area-to-local-authority-district-to-region-december-2011-lookup-in-england-and-wales ).

-### 1.3 Read in the Land Registry PPD in datajournal database
+### 1.3 Read the Land Registry PPD into datajournal database
 Download Land Registry PPD from UK goverment website (https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) and  the save **pp-complete.csv** in your D Device.
 Here we offer the used version of **pp-complete.csv** in UKDA ReShare(predicted DOI : https://dx.doi.org/10.5255/UKDA-SN-854240).
 Runing the **Read_LR_PPD.sql** to read in all the Land Registry PPD in **datajournal** database

 ### 1.4 Read in Domestic EPCs in datajournal database